-A simpler way to predict heart failureNovember 8th, 2012 in Cardiology /
+A simpler way to predict heart failureNovember 8, 2012 in Medicine & Health / Cardiology

 (Medical Xpress)—The most widely used models for predicting heart failure rely on a complex combination of lifestyle, demographic, and cardiovascular risk factor information.